-Families with children are cheering all over London now that The Science Museum announced its reopening date.
-Here is an overview of what you can look forward to after the museum reopens on 19 May.
+Families with children are cheering all over London now that The Science Museum is reopening.
+Here are some of the highlights you can look forward to now that the museum has finally opened its doors again:

 Free, timed tickets are available to book at: sciencemuseum.org.uk/see-and-do/welcome-back